 But seriously, the almond butter, banana, honey suggestion?
 DO IIIIITTTTT.

 NOTE: Recipe updated January 8, 2016 to include: increased baking time, emphasis on cooling, as well as emphasis on using almond meal ground from raw almonds (not pre-ground store-bought).
+Also, these muffins are meant to retain their moisture even after cooling.
+If you’re looking for a more crumbly muffin, check out these Vegan GF Banana Muffins!

 - 2 medium ripe bananas